paulwizviz/go-algo/README.md

 # Overview

-This is an educational project demonstrating implementation of data structure and algorithms.
+A collection of executable data models and algorithms implemented in Go.

-Please install the following items to work with the working examples.
+Please install Go version 1.18 or later to work with the executable examples.

-* Go version 1.18 or later

 ## Project structure

-The working examples in this project are executable within docker containers or network of containers.

-You will find the Go codes used to build applications in these folders:
+The Go codes are organised in these folders:

 * `build` -- scripts used to create apps and containers
 * `cmd` -- source codes for building executables
 * `internal` - share packages to for `cmd`
 • `scripts` - bash scripts to help you build and execute apps.

-## Working examples
+## Topics

-You will find detail descriptions of applications and data models in this project.
+The topics covered in this projects are:

 ### Applications